Responsive and seaworthy in grade II and III whitewater.

 The Prospector 14′ is a solo canoe that is responsive and seaworthy in grade II and III whitewater.
 The classic Prospector design is symmetrical with a shallow arch hull.
 It has 1 ½” of rocker and the high chine provides a smooth and dry ride through rough water.
 A Duraflex layup is a must for whitewater use.
 An expedition spray skirt is available for this model.

 The 14 Prospector is available in four layups.
 The standard fiberglass layup is ideal for entry level paddlers, while the Ultralight version provides one of the lightest solo canoes available for wilderness tripping.
 An optional removable yoke makes it ideal for portages of any length.
 D-rings mounted on the chine or gunnel will secure gear or float bags.
-For white water use, the Duraflex laminates are available with bow and stern bags (in place of floatation tanks) and a solo foam half saddle.
+For white water use, the Duraflex laminates are available with bow and stern bags (canoe can be ordered w/ small float tanks to accommodate bags) and a solo foam half saddle.

 “I am really enjoying my Kevlar/Duraflex 14′ Prospector.
 I have taken it down rivers, paddled flat water with it, and even took some freestyle classes in it last summer.
 The boat heels nicely without getting tender near the gunwales.
 I also enjoy the responsive nature of the boat.
 It stays dry in rougher water and it is a fun boat to paddle.
 I am enjoying its versatility.”